1. Avoid Products With Lots of Chemicals

 5. Avoid Heat

 Hot environments can cause breakouts, and make your child feel the irritation.
-On particularly hot days (when the heat almost feels prickly) try and stay indoors to avoid sweating.
+On particular, hot days (when the heat almost feels prickly) try and stay indoors to avoid sweating.
 To further prevent sweating, try and dress your kid in loose clothing that allows good airflow.
 Only give warm baths.
 The hot temperature can dry out skin which makes eczema even worse!